StratusGrid/terraform-aws-transfer-server-custom-idp/README.md

 This Terraform module will create a custom identity provider based on AWS Secrets (managed by AWS Secret Manager) for the AWS Transfer Familiy.

 ### Example usage
-Create a SFTP server with the custom identity provider
+Create a SFTP server with the custom identity provider.

 ```
 module "transfer-server-custom-idp" {